 When there is a successful overbid in open court on a sale of real property, an "Increased Bid in Open Court" (SDSC PR-065) must be completed, signed, and filed with the court before the conclusion of the hearing; otherwise, confirmation is not effective.
+If the overbidding party is appearing virtually for the proceeding, that party must have the immediate ability to transmit the SDSC PR-065 form to the courtroom clerk by email or facsimile before the proceeding concludes.

 (Rev. & Renum.
 7/1/2001; Rev. & Renum.
-1/1/2006)
+1/1/2006; Rev. 1/1/2022)